Nathanage3/BackEnd/README.md

 # AirBnB Clone - The Console
 ## Description

 This project is the first step towards building a full web application like AirBnB.
 The console is a command interpreter to manage objects for the AirBnB(HBnB) project.
-It can be used to handle and manipulate all the classes used by the application (e.g., User, State, City, Place, etc.).
+It can be used to handle and manipulate all the classes used by the application (e.g., User, State, City, Place, etc.)

 # Airbnb Clone